Check that you have the following documents needed upon arrival at a U.S. port-of-entry.

-- You should also carry a copy of your admission letter and documents that show proof of funding for your program, such as scholarship or graduate assistantship letters, bank statements, etc. These may or may not be requested or inspection.
+- You should also carry a copy of your admission letter and documents that show proof of funding for your program, such as scholarship or graduate assistantship letters, bank statements, etc. These may or may not be requested or inspected.

-REMINDER: If this is your first entry for a new program, the earliest that you may enter the U.S. is 30 days before the start date of your program, as shown on the COE.
+REMINDER FOR ALL STUDENTS: If this is your first entry for a new program, the earliest that you may enter the U.S. is 30 days before the start date of your program, as shown on the COE.
 If you have not received a COE from UHM, please contact the Admissions Office related to your program:

 Undergraduate Admissions Office

 Graduate Admissions Office, Graduate Division